ankane/searchkick/README.md

 end
 ```

-### Improve Over Time
+### Improve Search from Conversions

-Get better results from your analytics on conversions.

-First, you must keep track of search conversions.
-The database works well for low volume, but feel free to use redis or another datastore.
+First, keep track of conversions.
+The database works well for low volume, but feel free to use Redis or another datastore.

 ```ruby
 class Search < ActiveRecord::Base